General terms and conditions of:

 The following processing conditions apply to scrap copper delivered carriage paid to be credited to your copper account:

-SEIPP and the customer agree that the ownership of the copper delivered in this way passes to SEIPP at the time of acceptance by SEIPP or auxiliary persons.
-The customer's contractual claims against SEIPP remain unaffected.
+8.4 When accepting the copper delivered by the customer for further processing and reworking, the metal content is credited exclusively on the basis of the weight determined upon receipt by SEIPP.
+SEIPP will invoice the purchaser for any costs incurred for reworking the copper.
+Copper reworking conditions: Invoice payable immediately net!
+SEIPP and the customer agree that ownership of the copper delivered in this way passes to SEIPP at the time of acceptance by SEIPP or auxiliary persons.
+The purchaser's contractual claims against SEIPP remain unaffected.
 SEIPP grants remuneration exclusively in metal (copper) and not in money.

 8.5 In the case of full-price transactions, the precious metal surcharge for copper will be invoiced on the day after the clarified order has been received in addition to the hollow price and is due immediately net.
 If there is no listing of the precious metal surcharge for copper on this day, the next listing applies.